-This work is supported by Grant R01-DA07957 from the National Institute on Drug Abuse.
+Supported by Grant R01-DA07957 from the National Institute on Drug Abuse.
 Thanks are extended to Terri Lotz-Ganley for manuscript preparation; Laurie Ellison, Nicole Nall, and Addie Lang for research and data analytic assistance, and the Cuyahoga County Department of Children and Family Services.